farolfo/pf-franco-arolfo/README.md

 * Users API: These service exposes the information that the Users Storage saved, we will use it to query the Users Storage and find out the bests users for a given hashtag.

 * Feeds Storage: Storage of the feeds by user.
-An inmemory key-word database like Redis my be work for these needs, saving <user, feed> entries.
+An inmemory key-word database like Redis my work for these needs, saving <user, feed> entries.

 * Users Storage: Storage of the users profiles, with their computed data quality values.
 A MongoDB or Postgres should feets these needs.